9 Things to do When Sandbanks Provincial Park is Full 🌊

 2. There’s a pretty awesome splash pad in Picton, located at the fairgrounds, on the eastern edge of town just beyond the quirky Bridge & Main streets intersection.
 If the kids are desperate to cool off, head in that direction.
-(Due to COVID-19 restrictions, time entry will be in effect.)
+(Due to COVID-19 restrictions, please confirm protocols in advance.)

 This is also one of Canada’s coolest playgrounds – for real, we got a badge and everything – and it was designed to be accessible and inclusive to all age groups.
 You’ll find ropes, rings, climbers, slides, ladders, a curved rock climbing wall and more.
 Bonus: Angry Bird’s patio is across the street for a quick bite.